ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

-If the OTrP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an "Accept: application/otrp+json" header and an empty body.
+If the OTrP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
 The HTTP request is then associated with the Broker's session state.

 If the OTrP Agent instead passes back a TAM URI with a message buffer, the TEEP Broker